Jujufinote/42_push_swap/README.md

 ## ⚙️ How to use step by step :

 >[!WARNING]
-> Do NOT COPY my work my work without thinking and understanding it (we call that cheating) and you don't want that, neither have -42 correcting points (if you're at a 42school).
+> Do NOT COPY my work my work without thinking and understanding it (we call that cheating) and you don't want that <br>
-> <br> PLEASE LEARN AND MAKE YOUR OWN
+> PLEASE LEARN AND MAKE YOUR OWN

 ### Step 1 :
 _waiting for update_